qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 In pure functional languages (e.g. Haskell), there is no direct way of mutating things.
 Mutation can only be simutated by recreating.

+### Bitemporal modelling

+[Bitemporal modelling](https://en.wikipedia.org/wiki/Bitemporal_modeling): Store two pieces of records.
+One records the data and time updated to database.
+Another records the data and time that reflect the reality.
+(Sometimes the reality changes but database doesn't edit immediately.
+Sometimes database contains wrong informaiton that's corrected later.)

 ### Conflict-free replicated data type

 [Conflict-free replicated data type (CRDT)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type): The mutations can be combined, and the result doesn't depend on order of combining.
 It allows distributed system get eventual consistency without immediate communication.